duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_0_0_sensors.md

 This page explains the sensors of the `DBv2`.

 ## Time of Flight Sensor (ToF)
 To measure distances, a time of flight sensor can be used.
 The sensor sends out a signal and measures the time a signal needs to return.
 Knowing the propagation speed of the signal and the time it needs to come back, it is possible to calculate the travel distance.
 For the `DBv2` the spark fun RFD77402 sensor is used.
 That sensor has a distance range of 2 m and 55° in angle.
 According to the datasheet the precision is (+/-) 10%.

 Testing the precision by our self, we could find an error of less than 10% for distances between 5-100 cm.
 By a distance under 5 cm we got an error of 10-13% and measuring a distance over one meter gives errors which are much higher than 10% (the distance of 150 cm to a shiny box had an error of 30%).

-Futher information about the RFD77402 chip can be found on the [spark fun website](https://www.sparkfun.com/products/14539)
+Futher information about the RFD77402 chip can be found on the [SparkFun website](https://www.sparkfun.com/products/14539)

 <figure>
     <figcaption>RFD77402</figcaption>